blogmywiki/woolf-write/README.md

 ## To do
 This must be kept as simple as possible, but...
-- add exception handling: if the .cfg file doesn't exist, create one
+~~- add exception handling: if the .cfg file doesn't exist, create one~~
 - tidy up the status bar so it's all on one line
 - time stamp saved files perhaps, to keep every version of your work
 - options to change colour scheme?
-- use a different font, something proportional perhaps
+~~- use a different font, something proportional perhaps~~
 - possible merge with the rich-text HTML-based word processor I am working on
-- test with very long files - does this break the word count?
+- test with very long files - does this break the word count? break memory?